carls113/RCAC-temp-hpc-exchange/docs/source/week3/managing_files.rst

    :collapsible: closed

-   `gzip`: options 1-9, 1 being fastest with the least compressiong, 9 being slowest with most optimal compression.
+   `gzip`: options 1-9, 1 being fastest with the least compression, 9 being slowest with most optimal compression.

-   `bzip2`: options 1-9, coose the block size of the file when compressing, 1 being 100 k and 9 being 900 k.
+   `bzip2`: options 1-9, choose the block size of the file when compressing, 1 being 100 k and 9 being 900 k.